Md-Anamul-Haque/rg-express/README.md

 ## 🛡️ Smart Middleware Support

-You can use Express middlewares before your handler.
-Just export them as an array:
+Export an array to include Express middlewares before your handler:

 ### Example with Middlewares